 • Enhancing cost structure: the Group continues to increase margins by enhancing its cost structures, capturing full cost efficiencies from network and IT transformations, as well as maintaining stringent controls over customer acquisition and retention costs.
-Despite challenges from inflationary pressures and energy cost hikes, as well as the incremental service fees after the disposals of tower assets, 3 Group Europe's EBITDA margin remained healthy at 31% in 2023.
+Despite challenges from inflationary pressures, as well as the incremental service fees after the disposals of tower assets, 3 Group Europe's EBITDA margin remained healthy at 33% in 2024.